-While visiting the Zoo, you may run in to a few of our feathered friends walking the beautiful gardens and walkways.
-Peacocks and peahens roam our Zoo grounds and make sure to watch for those waddling ducks around the large pond.
+While visiting the zoo, you may run in to a few of our feathered friends walking the beautiful gardens and walkways.
+Peacocks and peahens roam our zoo grounds and make sure to watch for those waddling ducks around the large pond.

 Our black-footed penguins will wow you with their amazing speed and grace as they glide effortlessly through the water.
 The capuchin monkeys will make you laugh (or duck) as they search for the tasty treats the keepers have hidden in their exhibit.
 Or perhaps you would prefer to take a walk-a-bout through our eastern grey kangaroo exhibit.
 One may even hop across your path!
-Enjoy the colors and fragrances of the breathtaking gardens as you stroll along our paths and through our colorful butterfly house.
+Enjoy the colors and fragrances of the breathtaking gardens as you stroll along our paths and through our colorful butterfly garden.

 Two main characteristics of mammals are that they are endothermic (warm-blooded) and have vertebrae (having a backbone).
 However, these characteristics are not only unique to mammals.
 Other animals which are not mammals can also have these characteristics.
 One trait that makes mammals unique is the presence of mammary glands, with which mothers produce milk to feed their young.
 The word "mammal" is derived from this characteristic.
 Mammals give birth to live young, with the exception of egg-laying monotremes (platypus and echidna).
 All mammals develop fur at some point during development, but not all keep it throughout their lifespan (including humans!).
 Mammals have one main jaw bone which attaches directly to the skull, unlike other animals which may have many bones comprising the jaw that may not attach to the skull.
 Mammals are also unique in that they have only one primary artery leading to the heart, while other animal groups can have multiple.